ShannonAllene/Video-Poker/readme.md

 | Two Pair		  |	1:2   |
 | Jacks or Better |	1:1   |

+##Notes
+We realized later that using a stack would have been much more efficient in making this project.
+Instead we used a random generator to produce the card hands. *(Maybe a project for another day.)*

 ##Acknowledgements
 Alix Rosarion is co-creator of this Video Poker project.